 This article provides a brief tutorial on how to take better people pictures.
-The topics covered include getting to know your camera, understanding your subject, a bit of posing, and fill flash.
+The topics covered include getting to know your camera, online understanding your subject, a bit of posing, and fill flash.

 How many times have you been in a friend’s home and looked at the family and friend photos plastered on their refrigerator and thought, “What were they trying to capture in that photo?” or, “Wow, that’s a good photo!” ??
 Actually, we all likely have been in the same place before and, hopefully, seeing other people’s photos causes us to pause and think about improving our people photos.
 In that vein, here are a few quick tips with examples that will help you put better people pictures on your refrigerator and elsewhere around your home and office.

 The best advice that I can give you is to get to know your camera better.
 Spend some time taking photos around the house, of your family, your home, anything, and then figure out what you feel you’re doing well and what you’re not doing well, and use this as a learning time.
 And, push your camera to its limits; figure out what all of those different settings mean so that they can be useful.
 By getting to know your camera better, you’ll take much better photos when the important time comes!

 Or, as another question, what’s the story that you want the photo to briefly tell?
 If the subject of your photo is a person or people, then focus on them.
 Consider tightly focusing on your subject, so that’s the story that’s told by the photo.